Sell your apartment in Berlin

 I will try to lay out all the different elements, documents, stake holders and processes involved so you can make better decisions along the way.

 Please note that this is an attempt to cover an excessively large topic, so it might be wise to make yourself a cup of tea before reading on.
 You’ve been warned. 🙂

 A matter of timing: is the right time to sell your apartment in Berlin?

 Not everyone has total control over the moment during which you have to sell.
 Many need a bigger place for a growing family, others are simply moving somewhere else.
 In these cases, selling a property answers to the need of a larger reserve to buy the next one.
-However, if you do have the opportunity (and the advantage) to wait for the most favorable conditions, you might want to give a think before committing to selling your apartment in Berlin.
+However, if you do have the opportunity to wait for the most favorable conditions, you might want to give a think before committing to selling your apartment in Berlin.